A Study of Vedolizumab in Children and Teenagers With Moderate to Severe Ulcerative Colitis (UC)

 - Weighs ≥10 kg at the time of screening and enrollment into the study.

-- Has moderately to severely active UC diagnosed at least 1 month before screening, defined by a modified Mayo score of 5 to 9 (sum of Mayo endoscopic subscore, stool frequency subscore, and rectal bleeding subscore) with a Mayo endoscopic subscore of ≥2 (with the presence of mucosal friability excluding an endoscopic subscore 1 and mandating a score of at least 2).
+- Participants with UC diagnosed at least 1 month before screening.
+Participants with moderately to severely active UC based on a modified Mayo score of 5 to 9 (sum of Mayo endoscopic subscore, stool frequency subscore, and rectal bleeding subscore) with a Mayo endoscopic subscore of ≥2 (with the presence of mucosal friability excluding an endoscopic subscore of 1 and mandating a score of at least 2) at screening endoscopy.

 - Has failed, lost response to, or been intolerant to treatment with at least 1 of the following agents: corticosteroids (eg, azathioprine [AZA], 6-mercaptopurine [6-MP], methotrexate [MTX]), immunomodulators, and/or tumor necrosis factor alpha (TNF-α) antagonist therapy (eg, infliximab, adalimumab).
 This includes participants who are dependent on corticosteroids to control symptoms and who are experiencing worsening of disease in the moderate-to-severe range when attempting to wean off corticosteroids.